 This also makes it easier to hold and ideal for new players to learn on.

 For more information, check out our post here about the differences between a trumpet and a cornet.

 That’s it for Trumpet Types

-Long before its musical debut, some variation of the trumpet has been used for military and ceremonial purposes for over 3000 years.
+Long before its musical debut, some variations of the trumpet have been used for military and ceremonial purposes for over 3000 years.

 Many different nations and eras of music have left their mark on the evolution of the trumpet, creating a diverse family of brass instruments, each member with a unique purpose and quality.

 The different trumpet styles and cousins presented in this article expose your many possibilities as a musician.